 The precise way in which Lovaza works is not clear; however, its proposed mechanism of action is by decreasing the amount of TG produced by the liver and increasing the removal of TG by the liver.
 Other drugs that reduce TG levels include fibric acids such as gemfibrozil (Lopid), nicotinic acids such as niacin (Nicobid, Nicolar, Slo-Niacin), and statins such as atorvastatin (Lipitor).
 Lovaza was FDA approved on November 10, 2004.

-DOSING: The daily dose of Lovaza is 4 grams per day.
+The daily dose of Lovaza for reducing triglycerides is 4 grams per day.
 The daily dose may be taken as a single 4 gram dose (four capsules) or as two, 2 gram doses (two capsules given twice daily).
 Patients should be advised to swallow Lovaza capsules whole.
 They should not break open, crush, dissolve, or chew Lovaza capsules.

 Since some drugs may increase TG levels, patients should tell their doctor or pharmacist of the following medications before using Lovaza since their doctor may want to change the doses of these medications or monitor their effects; beta-blockers such as atenolol (Tenormin), diuretics or water pills such as hydrochlorothiazide (Diuril), and vitamins/supplements (fish/flaxseed/cod liver oils).